Your gap is in Early signal & risk detection

-The most consistent finding across all four project contexts in this research is also the simplest: concerns were present before they became problems.
+The most consistent finding across all RE project contexts in this research is also the simplest: concerns were present before they became problems.
 In every context studied, early signals existed in the form of informal expressions of uncertainty, hesitation, questions that circulated outside formal settings, silence that reflected caution rather than acceptance.
 In most cases, those signals were not captured.
 They accumulated.
 By the time they surfaced as formal grievances or visible conflict, the window for low-cost resolution had closed.

 Early signal detection is the first and most foundational system condition in this toolkit.
 It is foundational not because it is the most technically complex but because every other condition depends on it.
 You cannot address concerns you have not heard.
 You cannot respond to grievances that have never been formally raised.
 You cannot build trust through a system that communities have stopped believing will respond to what they share.